Warm Inflation in $f(Q)$ gravity: dark energy for Warm Inflation

 \section{$f(Q)$ dark energy for Warm Inflation}

-In this section we will use the contribution from $f(Q)$ gravity as the source of warm inflation.
-So the inflation energy density will be same as the energy contribution of $f(Q)$ gravity.
+In this section, we will use the contribution from $f(Q)$ gravity as the source of warm inflation.
+The value and the nature of the inflationary parameters depend entirely on the inflationary potential, so the form of the potential determines stability.
+Here, we consider that the inflationary potential is supplied by the $f(Q)$ modified gravity field.
+It is widely seen in the literature that the exotic DE models can act as the driver of warm inflation \cite{rev8, w9}.
+Since it is known that, physically, DE is equivalent to modified gravity, there is good motivation to use the contri-bution from a modified gravity like $f(Q)$ gravity as the source of warm inflation.
+The inflation energy density will be the same as the energy contribution of $f(Q)$ grav-ity.
 Using (\ref{denq}) in the Friedmann equation (\ref{f}), we get

-The quasi-stable nature of radiation production during the inflationary era, i.e. $\rho_{r}<<4H\rho_{r}$ is given by
+The quasi-stable nature of radiation production during the inflationary era, i.e., $\rho_{r}<<4H\rho_{r}$, is given by

 Using (\ref{i}) in the 2nd Friedmann equation (\ref{h}), we get the radiation energy density as

 where warm inflation's significance is typically measured by $\delta=\frac{\Gamma}{3H}$.
 When equation (\ref{d}) is substituted into the Friedmann equation (\ref{c}), the Hubble parameter's time derivative is obtained as